 I don’t want to keep her in the crate all day and I’d like to feed her a special meal for the occasion.
-Is it safe for me to feed my dog turkey, potatoes, sweet potatoes, gravy and maybe even some pumpkin pie?
+Is it safe for me to feed my dog turkey, potatoes, sweet potatoes, gravy, and maybe even some pumpkin pie?

 The simple answer is yes, dogs can eat many Thanksgiving foods if they are cooked plain.
-That includes turkey, potatoes, sweet potatoes, and peas, but you should be sure to skip the turkey skin, stuffing and other dishes that you are serving to humans.
-These foods often have additional spices, butter and other ingredients that are too rich for dogs and can cause pancreatitis or other digestive ailments.
+That includes turkey, potatoes, sweet potatoes, and peas, but you should be sure to skip the turkey skin, stuffing, and other dishes that you are serving to humans.
+These foods often have additional spices, butter, and other ingredients that are too rich for dogs and can cause pancreatitis or other digestive ailments.
 Onions and garlic, in particular, can be very toxic to dogs.
 Always confirm that these ingredients are not added to any food that you are considering sharing with your dog.

-Consider writing or printing a list of foods you can share with your dog and inform your guests as well, so that you and your dog can enjoy a happy and healthy Thanksgiving.
+Consider writing or printing a list of foods you can share with your dog.
+Inform your guests, as well, so that you and your dog can enjoy a happy and healthy Thanksgiving.
 Be prepared.
 Post the phone number to the Pet Poison Helpline (855-764-7661), as well as the number and address for your local emergency veterinarian, in a place where all household members can see it.

-Candy and Gum (may contain xylitol)
+- Candy and gum (may contain xylitol)

-Sweet Potatoes and Yams with added ingredients
+- Sweet potatoes and yams with added ingredients

-Salads with Raisins or Grapes
+- Salads with raisins or grapes